DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 }
 ~~~

-After that we can seed our database from a command line:
+After that we can seed our database from the command line:

 ~~~php
 php artisan db:seed